bruderol/project-automation/docs/SETUP.md

 **Please make sure to read and work through the whole document until the end to be fully prepared for the exercise in the course!**

-Expected time to complete: max.
-60 Minutes
+Expected time to complete: 60 Minutes

 ## Register and Get Git Access